raycmorgan/sqlbox/README.md

 });
 ```

 To update a row simply fetch it, change it and save it.
+Only the fields that are changed will be sent to the database.

 ```javascript
 User.get(1, function (err, user) {